How to Calculate Crochet Gauge

 • Even with non-wearables, you need to crochet to gauge if you want the item to be the same size as intended.

-• If you don’t calculate for gauge, then you might run out of yarn.
-The recommended yarn amount is for the gauge the designer used.
-Therefore, if you crochet “bigger,” then you use more yarn.
+• You might run out of yarn if you don’t calculate for gauge.
+The recommended yarn amount is for the designer’s gauge.
+Therefore, if you crochet “bigger,” you use more yarn.

 how to calculate crochet gauge